pawl/raspberry-pi-1u-server/README.md

     ![wire front panel LED to the atx breakout board](https://raw.githubusercontent.com/pawl/raspberry-pi-1u-server/master/pictures/front_panel_connection.jpg)

 1. Apply electrical tape over the unused header pins and terminal blocks to prevent accidental electrical shorts.
+1. Connect the Pi's USB C ports to the USB terminal adapters.
+1. Plug in the power and flip the power switch to "on".

 ## Network Setup
 1. Get the static IPs, subnet, and gateway from the colocation provider.